Welcome - Equal Employment Opportunity

 The investigation may be conducted by verbatim statements, interrogatories, position papers, or by other fact finding methods.

-During the investigation, you will have an opportunity to present all the facts which you believe show unlawful discrimination.
+During the investigation, you will have an opportunity to present all the facts that you believe show unlawful discrimination.

 If your complaint is amended, the time period will be extended by 180 days from the date of the amendment.